victorlevasseur/YAPG/docs/yapg-modding-doc/docs/native-types.md

 ```

 ## Class
 Classes can contain multiple attributes of different types.
-All the objects described in the [Utility classes section](utility-classes.md) and [Components section](components.md) are classes.
+All the objects described in the [Components section](components/components.md) and [Utility classes section](components/utility-classes.md) are classes.

 When serialized in a lua template file, classes are represented with a lua table with keys being the attributes' names (and the associated values being the lua serialized representation of the values).